Frequently Asked Questions

 Q: My child goes to the drop-in centre?
 How is My School any different?

-A: My School will prepare your child for the exciting step of full-day kindergarten by helping them become more independent.
-Unlike the drop-in centre -- where your child is always within physical reach of her caregiver -- your child will learn to separate and look to other adults for assistance.
-Attendance is consistent, your child will quickly become comfortable with his classmates, and friendships will flourish The environment is warm and supportive, with an excellent child/adult ratio to offer support when needed.
-For each child there are different expectations, and the teachers work to challenge each child to keep moving forward at her own pace.
+A: Unlike the drop-in centre -- where your child is always within physical reach of you or their caregiver --your child will go through the emotions of being away from you, learn self-help skills and self confidence to explore without you around them.
+The attendance is consistent and your child will have an opportunity to develop friendships without your assistance.
+The environment is warm and supportive, with an excellent child/adult ratio to offer support when needed.
+For each child there are different expectations, and the teachers work to challenge each child to develop at their own pace.

 Q: How do I apply for a vulnerable sector screening?